astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

 The base method for extract uses the [CloudSQL Export API](https://cloud.google.com/sql/docs/postgres/import-export/exporting#rest-v1beta4).
 This runs an operation with a SQL query, sending the results to a Google Cloud Storage (GCS) bucket as declared by you.
 You could just as easily extract directly from your database if your system and workload allows for such.

 Using the extract API provides a robust and easily configurable security layer controlled by a service account, such that no system outside of CloudSQL is touching your production database.
-It also provides an option for a "serverless offload" option in the case that you need to guarantee zero load on your database from the extract.
+It also provides a "serverless offload" option in the case that you need to guarantee zero load on your database from the extract.

-The caveat for the export API in general is you [cannot run concurrent CloudSQL Operations](https://cloud.google.com/sql/docs/postgres/import-export/exporting#too-long-rca), so you want to run each query in serial, a scenario perfectly handled by using pools in Airflow.
+The caveat for the export API in general is that you [cannot run concurrent CloudSQL Operations](https://cloud.google.com/sql/docs/postgres/import-export/exporting#too-long-rca), so you will need to run each query in serial, a scenario perfectly handled by using pools in Airflow.

 In general, the API call looks like this: